 In normal circumstances, if a tenant had not paid rent for two months, or had a bad payment record, you could start eviction proceedings.
 Also if the tenancy is no longer in a fixed-term tenancy, you could issue a Section 21 ‘no-fault’ notice to end the tenancy in 2 months’.

-However, the emergency legislation prevents any court action for eviction starting before 20 September 2020.
-It also means if you serve notice it must be at least 6 months.
+However, the COVID situation means the Government have prevented any court action for eviction starting before at least 11 January 2021, except for the most extreme cases.
+Given this ban has been in place for sometime, this will result in a substantial backlog in the Courts, meaning any eviction may be months away.
+However as any notice you choose to serve must currently be at least 6 months, some of this backlog may have cleared.
 Where a tenant leaves at the end of this period then no court action is needed.
 However if they don’t you may need to wait to take action to evict them.

 We recognise any unpaid rent may present you with a problem.
 Hopefully, this will not affect you directly!